prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 The corresponding p-value is determined using the t-distribution with $df_I$ degrees of freedom, and multiple testing correction (e.g., Benjamini-Hochberg FDR) is applied across all tested sites.

 The PTM-feature usage fold changes, p-values, and FDR estimates are then added to the dataframe.
-The DPU results are then visualized using N-to-C plots generated by `prophosqua::n_to_c_usage`, which display the protein-normalized PTM-feature abundance changes and highlight sites with significant changes in usage.
+The DPU results are visualized using N-to-C plots generated by `prophosqua::n_to_c_usage`, which display the protein-normalized PTM-feature abundance changes and highlight sites with significant changes in usage.
 See **Supplementary Material Sections B.7-B.8** for complete DPU analysis implementation and statistical framework details.

 For example, when comparing the N-to-C expression plot shown above, with the N-to-C usage plot, shown below, for Protein SQSTM1 (UniProt id Q64337), we can see that while raw PTM-feature expression is upregulated in the KO vs WT contrast, the actual usage of the phosphorylation sites remains unchanged or even is significantly downregulated, after normalizing for protein abundance (shown by the vertical lines with negative log2 fold changes).
 This demonstrates how DPU analysis can reveal changes in modification stoichiometry that differ from, or even oppose, changes in overall PTM-feature levels.